Updated: January 12, 2018

 It is in those pathways, the pathways that affect cell proliferation and cell apoptosis and the development of precancerous lesions, that Januvia and Janumet use causes a problem.

-How Does Januvia Work, And What Does That Have To Do With Pancreatic Cancer?
+How Do Victoza and Januvia Work, And What Does That Have To Do With Pancreatic Cancer?

-Several scientific studies have found evidence that Januvia and other incretin-related drugs can increase the extent of tumors in the pancreas (like this study), and that users of incretin-related drugs have a higher rate of pancreatitis and pancreatic cancer than users of other diabetes medications (like this study).
+Several scientific studies have found evidence that incretin-related drugs can increase the extent of tumors in the pancreas (like this study), and that users of incretin-related drugs have a higher rate of pancreatitis and pancreatic cancer than users of other diabetes medications (like this study).
+A study published in late 2015 reviewed over a million medical records from diabetic patients and found “Sitagliptin [Januvia] is significantly associated with a higher risk of pancreatic cancer.”
+A study published in 2016 examined a national health database and found Januvia “is significantly associated with a higher risk of pancreatic cancer,” and warned about the additional risks of higher daily doses and of patients with renal impariment.

-The additional scientific evidence relating to whether Januvia or Janumet can increase the risk of pancreatic cancer is at the core of the ongoing litigation.
+The additional scientific evidence relating to whether Januvia or Victoza can increase the risk of pancreatic cancer is at the core of the ongoing litigation.
+The FDA has had an ongoing safety review of incretin mimetic drugs since 2013.
+As of early 2018, the FDA has not reached any final conclusions about whether or not incretin mimetics can cause pancreatic cancer.

 How Do These Pancreatic Cancer Lawsuits Work?

-For a free, confidential review of your claim, use the contact form below.
+For a free, confidential review of your claim, use the contact form below, email me at firstname.lastname@example.org, or call my office at 215-948-2718.